 - a few tbsp water

-Preheat your oven to 160C fan.
-Prepare a rectangular baking tin - mine is approx 32cm x 21.5cm.
-I grease the tin and then use baking paper - the baking paper should go over the edges so you can lift out the cake once it's cooled.
+Preheat your oven to 160C fan / 180C.
+Prepare a rectangular baking tin – mine is approx 32cm x 21.5cm.
+I grease the tin and then use baking paper – the baking paper should go over the edges so you can lift out the cake once it’s cooled.

-In a large mixing bowl, cream together your caster sugar and your dairy free spread (or butter).
+In a large mixing bowl, cream together your caster sugar and your softened butter (or dairy free spread).
 Cream until lighter and fluffy.
 I use an electric hand whisk.